ADOPT FROM US!

 Our Adoption Process

 At Juliet's House our top priority is finding the perfect match between families and pets so that all of our rescued animals find a safe and loving home.
 We try to make our adoption process a fun and enjoyable experience for everyone involved.
 At the same time, we pride ourselves on being as thorough as possible.
 This means that we take time to make sure the pet you're interested in is the right fit for your family.
 We will work with you to make sure you have all the information you need to make an informed decision.
 If there is more than one application for a pet, we will be upfront and let you know.
-Please be aware that we may make a home visit and/or contact your veterinarian before completing the adoption process.
+Please be aware that we will contact your veterinarian as a reference and may make a home visit before completing the adoption process.
 We may also contact your landlord if you rent an apartment or home.
 Our aim to ensure a lifetime of love and companionship for all of our animals and their new families.